adeeweller/adeeweller.github.io/_posts/2024-08-21-latex-setup.md

 Widely used in academia, becoming comfortable with LaTeX is a critical skill for many junior scholars.
 With it, one can produce beautiful tables, figures, articles, presentations, posters, C.V.s, resumes, books, cover letters, and a whole range of other documents.
 LaTeX is also highly functional in multilingual environments and non-Latin scripts, typesetting complex mathematical equations, and adding extensive tables.

 To produce a LaTeX product, we will edit an input, through which the software will produce an output (usually a PDF) upon each build.
-This is different from Word, where both of these are displayed to the user as one joint product.
-We won't be covering how to format things in LaTeX here (check out [one of many online tutorials here](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)), just getting everything set up.
+This is in contrast with Mircosoft Word, where both of these are displayed to the user as one joint product.
+We won't be covering how to format things in LaTeX here (check out [one of many online tutorials here](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)), but we will get everything set up.